griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 # read in the RNAseq read counts for each gene (produced by htseq-count)
 htseqCounts = fread("gene_read_counts_table_all_final.tsv")

+# set working directory to the output dir
+setwd(outdir)

 ```

 ### Format htseq counts data to work with DESeq2